Cardinals soar into playoff position behind ageless arms

 In the absence of injured ace Jack Flaherty, the 40-year-old Wainwright (16-7, 2.88 ERA) has pitched himself into the Cy Young Award conversation during a fountain-of-youth season.
 The veteran curveballer is 9-2 with a 2.02 ERA in his past 12 starts, going at least six innings every time.

-Lester and Happ have hardly been so dominant since arriving.
-But they’ve pitched effectively for the most part and taken the ball on turn, providing consistency for an injury-ravaged staff and alleviating some of the pressure placed on a bullpen now hitting its stride following a wild start to the season.
+Happ and Lester, a five-time All-Star and three-time World Series champion, have hardly been so dominant since arriving.
+But they’ve pitched effectively for the most part and taken the ball on turn, providing reliability for an injury-ravaged staff.

+That’s alleviated some of the pressure placed on a bullpen now hitting its stride following a wild start to the season.

 “They’ve stabilized our rotation, for sure,” Shildt said.
+“They understand what this looks like.
+These guys have been through it.”

 St. Louis still has issues at closer — Alex Reyes was an All-Star in July but recently lost the job due to a string of rough outings.

-In the lineup, the biggest change has come at shortstop, where rookie Edmundo Sosa has replaced slumping Paul DeJong, an All-Star in 2019.
+In the lineup, the biggest change came at shortstop, where rookie Edmundo Sosa has replaced slumping Paul DeJong, an All-Star in 2019.

-And with 39-year-old catcher Yadier Molina still anchoring a sensational defense that features five Gold Glove winners (including Wainwright), the rangy Cardinals lead the majors in defensive runs saved, according to The Fielding Bible.
+And with 39-year-old catcher Yadier Molina anchoring a sensational defense that features five Gold Glove winners (including Wainwright), the rangy Cardinals lead the majors in defensive runs saved, according to The Fielding Bible.

 “Great defense might not be the sexiest thing, but it helps you win a lot of games,” reliever Andrew Miller said.
 “In a lot of ways, we should be thankful it’s been a long season because it’s given us time.”